CGCookie/retopoflow/help/changelist.md

 - Mouse dragging, clicking, and double-clicking are now possible actions.
 - Some of the keymaps for some tools have changed to allow for LMB-select.
 - The target mesh is what you are currently editing (Edit Mode), and the source meshes are any other visible mesh.
+- RF now automatically detects many common mesh errors, such as vertices with invalid coordinates and inward-facing normals.
 - Some RF tools have improved options.
 - Major UI and UX improvements, including: tooltips, labels, help docs, gizmo rendering, minimizing main tool window
 - Improved consistency across all tools